microsoft/BCTech/samples/AppInsights/PowerBI/Reports/AppSource/README.md

 | Product Owner | Person responsible for an extension/app. |
 | Project manager | Person responsible for the implementation of a Business Central environment for a customer. |
 | Supporter | Person working with triage, investigation, and mitigation of customer issues. |

+For each persona, in the table below you can find examples of scenarios, where the app might be of help.

 | Persona | Scenario | How the Power BI app can help |
 | ------- | ---------| -------------------- |